noble-antwi/collins-aerospace-audit/discussions/week-04-enterprise-risk.md

 5. **Market growth indicates increasing awareness** with $23B projected by 2026
 6. **SMBs lag behind enterprises** in cyber insurance adoption (40-47% vs 65-76%)

-## Connection to Course Themes

-This discussion introduces risk concepts that become central to later work:

-- **Risk Appetite** informs the Collins Aerospace audit's risk assessment approach
-- **KRIs** relate to the monitoring controls evaluated in Finding #3 (Incident Response)
-- **Cyber Insurance** emerges as a potential risk mitigation recommendation
-- **ERM frameworks** connect to NIST SP 800-30 (Assignment 2) and COBIT 2019 (Assignment 1)

 ## Application to IT Auditing

 Understanding ERM terminology helps IT auditors:

 - Communicate risk findings in business language
 - Align IT controls with organizational risk appetite
 - Develop meaningful KRIs for technology risks